April, 2026

 Can torticollis go away without exercises?

-Some mild cases improve, but guided exercises usually shorten recovery time.
+All cases have the potention to improve, but guided exercises usually shorten recovery time.

 At what age should exercises start?

-As soon as torticollis is identified, ideally within the first few months.
+As soon as torticollis is identified, ideally within the first days.

 Are the stretches painful?